 Next, you want to create a base coat using your gray paint or contrasting color of choice.
 Once your first coat is dries, use your white paint to dry-brush a light coat over top. *to dry brush just get the tip of your bristles slightly coated and lightly wipe side to side while leaving some of the base coat peeking through*

 Now your clock face is ready for the numbers you have already prepared using the tutorial linked above in the materials list.
 Last, I laid my numbers out and did a visual check leaving about a ½” margin around the outside edge.

 Paint in the numbers using whichever color you prefer.
 I used the same color as I did for my base coat.

 At this point, you can do one of three things: (1) trace and paint your hands on the face (2) buy a clock works to fit your clock to make it actually run as a real clock (3) make some 3-D hands yourself.

 For the option 3, your next step is to create the clock hands using the template you created from the materials list above.
 Next, trace your clock hands onto a piece of your remaining chipboard and cut out with your jigsaw.
 I can’t tell you enough how much I love my Kreg Clamp Trak on my DIY workbench.
 They totally make cutting with a jigsaw a breeze.

 Now, this would be the best time to add any wall mounting hardware before you add the hands or works.

-Then, to attach it all together, I drilled my clock hands and center of clock with the 5/16″ brad bit, and then used a short length of dowel as a center pin.
-However, before you attach them together, paint your faux clock face hands and dowel with the copper metal effects kit. (or whatever color and finish you choose) Also, here is the same copper patina on my repurposed rooster weather vane, and I also used in on this Art Deco vanity.
+Then, to attach it all together, I drill my clock hands and center of clock with the 5/16″ brad bit.
+After that I use a short length of dowel as a center pin.
+However, before you attach them together, paint your faux clock face hands and dowel with the copper metal effects kit. (or whatever color and finish you choose) As a matter of fact, here is the same copper patina on my repurposed rooster weather vane, and I also used in on this Art Deco vanity.